-Family differently for members of the Tulane University Medical Group and other health care providers.
+University Medical Group and other health care providers.
 Such members and health care providers must refer to the definition of Immediate Family that can be found in Part B of this policy regarding such definition.
-Note that for purposes of evaluating Vendor relationships, Immediate Family also includes parents, siblings, parents-in-law, and siblings-in-law.
+Note that for purposes of evaluating Vendor/Contractor relationships, Immediate Family also includes parents, siblings, parents-in-law, and siblings-in-law.

 Research Oversight Officials who are also Investigators must complete Form C of the Annual Conflicts of Commitment and Interest Disclosure Form in their capacity as Investigator, and Form D in their capacity as a University research official.
 Please see Part C of the Policy.
+Tulane University Faculty Handbook | Page 122

-As promptly as practicable after the January 31st filing deadline, the COI Committee will review Form D of the Disclosure Form of the Research Oversight Official to determine whether the Research Oversight Official, or a member of his or her Immediate Family, possesses any Research Financial Interests or any Research Leadership Roles that could reasonably affect the Official's review of research.
+Official's review of research.
 If the COI Committee concludes that the Research Oversight Official has no such Research Financial Interests and that the Official does not possess any Research Leadership Roles that could reasonably affect the Official's review of research, then the matter will go no further.
 If, however, the COI Committee concludes that the Research Oversight Official possesses one or more Research Financial Interests, and/or that the Official holds one or more Research Leadership Roles that could affect the Official's review of research, then the COI Committee will promptly inform the Official in writing of its determination and of the remedies that must be taken by the Official.
 A Conflict of Interest will be deemed to exist per se if the Research Oversight Official is an inventor or co-inventor of a product or method in a study undergoing review or continuing review by that Official, and/or where the Research Oversight Official is, or expects to be, included as an author on any publication relating to the study under review.

-Management or Elimination of Conflicts of Interests
+E. Management or Elimination of Conflicts of Interests